entando/entando-docs/vuepress/docs/next/docs/consume/custom-resources.md

 * [Other Custom Resources](#other-custom-resources)
 > See  [Kubernetes custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) for more details.

-## Entando Core Custom Resource
+## Entando Core Custom Resources
-The core resource is required for the basic installation of Entando in a Kubernetes cluster.
-The Entando Operator observes this resource in one or more namespaces.
-If the core custom resource is created, updated or deleted, the operator will trigger a new run-to-completion pod that implements the state change into the actual Kubernetes cluster.
+A core set of resources are required for the basic installation of Entando in a Kubernetes cluster.
+The Entando Operator observes these resources in the namespace.
+If any of the core custom resources is created, updated or deleted, the operator will trigger a new run-to-completion pod that implements the state change in the cluster.
 Typically, this results in the deployment of Docker images, services, and sometimes an ingress.
 Docker images that implement these run-to-completion pods are referred to as Entando Kubernetes Controllers.

 ## General ResourceRequirements Specifications

-All the custom resources that result in physical Kubernetes Deployments can be configured with specific resource requirements.
+All the custom resources that result in Kubernetes Deployments can be configured with specific resource requirements.
 These settings can be provided under the `spec` object of the custom resource.
 It supports the following attributes:

 | Spec Name | Description |
 | :- | :- |